thatkidsampson/thatkidsampson/README.md

 👨‍💻 I mostly write workflows to streamline data handling, automate analyses, programme liquid handling and interact with lab notebooks.

-🚀 Looking to expand on this experience.

-💾 Currently updating this repo with a few code examples.
+🚀 Looking to expand on this experience and currently updating this repo with a few code examples.